 each time we kneel before the past.
 Here, I remember

 what I've loved well as he invokes my name canto after canto.

-I call back knowing EZRA means HELP, never able to untangle
+I call back knowing Ezra means help—never able to unravel plea

 and there have been enough seasons between his death

-and my arrival that I know it is a poet I absorb through my skin.
+and my arrival that I know it’s a poet I absorb through my skin.